gr0/testdocs/docs/callback.md

 ### Potential problems with the signature
 In case of problems, make sure that:

-- you are using a specially designed key signature verification and not e.g. API key
+- You are using a specially designed key signature verification and not e.g. API key.
-- Make sure that the content of the query is not changed by the framework you are using: e.g. JSON is not formatted
+- Make sure that the content of the query is not changed by the framework you are using: e.g. JSON is not formatted.
-- Check that the content of the query is treated by you as UTF-8
+- Check that the content of the query is treated by you as UTF-8.

 <!-- theme: info -->
 >